jono-vision/atrieve-job-notifier/README.md

 # Job Board Automation

+_If using a Windows please use the chrome_branch.
+Both Windows and Mac work on the chrome branch_

 This is a code to automate the process of logging in and scraping job information from multiple job boards.
 The code uses Poetry as a package manager.

 ## Requirements